-The drug was first synthesized and patented by Burroughs Wellcome (now part of GlaxoSmithKline) in 1969 and was first approved for clinical use in the US in 1985.
+The drug was first synthesized and patented by Burroughs Wellcome (now part of GlaxoSmithKline) in 1969 and was approved for clinical use in the United States in 1985.

 Wellbutrin has a different mode of action to other common antidepressants such as selective serotonin reuptake inhibitors (SSRIs).
-Because of its different approach, Wellbutrin is often prescribed as an add-on medication for those with depressive episodes that do not respond sufficiently to SSRIs.
+Because of its alternative mechanism, Wellbutrin is often prescribed as an add-on medication for those with depressive episodes that do not respond sufficiently to SSRIs.

-Wellbutrin is chosen in preference over other antidepressants because its use is less likely to cause weight gain or sexual dysfunction.
-However, it does carry a risk of inducing seizures; this seizure risk forced the drug off the market for a short time and the recommended dosage was suitably reduced.
+Wellbutrin is chosen in preference to other antidepressants because its use is less likely to cause weight gain or sexual dysfunction.
+However, it does carry a risk of inducing seizures in people already prone to seizures; this seizure risk forced the drug off the market for a short time, and the recommended dosage was reduced.